kelanliu1/instant_object_tracking/README.md

 ## Running the Project

-1. Run the Flask app by executing the following command in the terminal or command prompt:
+1. Run the Flask back-end by executing the following command in the terminal or command prompt:

 ```python main.py```